patters-match/AmigaSetup/README.md

     - Copy `Devs/compactflash.device` to `Devs` on the Install3.2 floppy
     - Copy `L/fat95` to `L` on the Install3.2 floppy
 - Reboot from the Install3.2 floppy
-- Double-click on `Storage/DOSDrivers/CF0` to mount the CF card (it will not auto mount because `S:Startup-sequence` does not instruct this).
+- Double-click on `Storage/DOSDrivers/CF0` to mount the CF card (it will not auto mount because `S:Startup-sequence` does not instruct this)
-- Now you have a bridge to get files to your Amiga using KickStart 3.2.3.
+- Now you have a bridge to get files to your Amiga using KickStart 3.2.3
-- Extract the entire AmigaOS3.2 ISO to your CF card.
+- Extract the entire AmigaOS3.2 ISO to your CF card
 - Register an account at [Hyperion Entertainment](https://www.hyperion-entertainment.com/) using your CD key, and download the 3.2.3 update.
 The prior updates are not needed.

 #### Hard disk (internal CF card) setup:
 - N.B.
 I tested using PFS3 for both boot and data partitions and found PFS3 to be slower at opening drawers full of icons (Prefs) than FFS with directory cache.
 On a 68000 we need all the marginal gains.
 - Open `HDTools/HDToolBox`.
 The internal CF card will be detected, but will present as 'Unknown'
 - Change drive type -> Define new -> Read configuration -> Continue
-- Save changes to the drive and reboot.
+- Save changes to the drive and reboot
 - Use HDToolBox to create a 512MB bootable Standard File System partition with device name DH0 with Fast File System, Directory Cache, MaxTransfer of 0x1FE00 and Mask 0xFFFFFFFC, Blocksize of 512.
 Be very sure to always hit Enter after each change to ensure it is recorded by the UI.
 - Quick format the new volume in Workbench
 - Open Shell